1. What sets Mad on Food apart from other cooking services like Blue Apron, Plated or Hello Fresh?

-My ultimate goal with Mad on Food is to create delicious dishes that the whole family will enjoy.
+My ultimate goal is to create delicious dishes that your whole family will enjoy.
 Sometimes, though, a dish just doesn't hit the right note.
 In that case, I am happy to either deduct the cost of the dish from your invoice or offer a free entree to be included on your next menu.

 7. What's your cancellation policy?

 I understand that everybody's schedules are unpredictable and that a set cooking time might not always work week to week.
 At the moment, I don't have a "set in stone" cancellation policy.
 However, I do always appreciate at least 24 hours notice for weekly meal prep services and preferably 2-3 days for dinner parties.
 This policy is really designed to help save you money by avoiding pre-purchasing groceries.

 8. What kind of payments do you accept?

-Right now, I accept traditional checks and electronic payments via Quickbooks, Venmo, or check.
+Right now, I accept traditional checks and electronic payments via Quickbooks or Venmo.